arbrace/translate.py/README.md

 # translate.py

+Yandex.translate is the core dependency - big credit to the devs on that.

 Translate a list from csv.
 Lots of issues with other APIs, this works.

 Get an API Key from: